Sean Newcomb: Los Angeles Angels

 Newcomb was considered a top prospect for the 2014 Major League Baseball draft.
 He was drafted in the first round, 15th overall, by the Los Angeles Angels of Anaheim.
 He signed with the Angels, receiving a $2,518,000 signing bonus.
-Newcomb was assigned to the Class A Burlington Bees and later, in 2015, promoted to the Class AA Arkansas Travelers, where he ended his first full season in professional baseball; he had a combined 2.38 ERA across 3 levels.
+Newcomb was assigned to the Single–A Burlington Bees and later, in 2015, promoted to the Double–A Arkansas Travelers, where he ended his first full season in professional baseball; he had a combined 2.38 ERA across 3 levels.
 Finishing 2nd in minor league baseball with 168 strikeouts.